amabdulr/CNWG/ReviewYourChunks.md

   - Command with Use modifier
     • <use modifier>Use the sampler-map command to <action>configure a Flow Sampler <purpose>to define the rate at which the packet sampling should be performed at the interface where NetFlow is enabled.
-    • <use modifier>Use screws provided <prepositional phase>with the rack <purpose>to secure the chassis with the vertical mounting rails on the rack.
+    • <use modifier>Use screws provided <prepositional phrase>with the rack <purpose>to secure the chassis with the vertical mounting rails on the rack.

   - Command with Action verb
     • <action>Configure a Flow Exporter <purpose>to specify where and how the packets should be exported.
     • <action>Run the show access-lists ipv4 command<purpose> to verify the ACL creation
-    • <action>Configure the SSH trust point <prepositional phase>for server authentication
+    • <action>Configure the SSH trust point <prepositional phrase>for server authentication

   - Command with Prepositional Phrase
-    • <use modifier>Use the flow command <action>to apply a Flow Monitor Map and a Flow Sampler <prepositional phase>on a physical interface.
+    • <use modifier>Use the flow command <action>to apply a Flow Monitor Map and a Flow Sampler <prepositional phrase>on a physical interface.
-    • <action>Create a Flow Monitor <prepositional phase>with the flow monitor-map command to define the type of traffic to be monitored.
+    • <action>Create a Flow Monitor <prepositional phrase>with the flow monitor-map command to define the type of traffic to be monitored.

   - Command with Adverb
     • Carefully move the chassis from the pallet onto the lifting device.